 How to Write Medical Notes That Meet Modern Standards

 Knowing how to write medical notes well is a professional obligation, a patient safety measure, and a practical clinical skill that develops over an entire career.
-The standards set by the GMC and the Royal College of Physicians reflect the real-world consequences of poor documentation in terms of missed diagnoses, failed handovers, and legal liability.
+The standards set by federal regulations and national medical boards reflect the real-world consequences of poor documentation in terms of missed diagnoses, failed handovers, and legal liability.
 Every entry should be contemporaneous, accurate, legible, and complete enough to support the next clinician who reads it.

 If you are looking to improve how your practice handles medical notes, Medesk offers a free version so you can see how the platform works in a real clinical environment.